vishalcloudyuga/dcos-docs/1.9/overview/architecture/task-types.md

 menu_order: 2
 ---

-DC/OS is capable of running many different kinds of workloads.
-All workloads are composed of tasks.
+DC/OS can run many different kinds of workloads, which are composed of tasks.

 DC/OS tasks are [Mesos tasks](/docs/1.9/overview/concepts/#mesos-task) that have been scheduled by either a DC/OS built-in scheduler or a scheduler service running on DC/OS.